Roky3029/f1-statistics/PATCH_NOTES.md

 # PATCH NOTES

+### Version 3.0.0 ( 23/1/2024 )

+- FEATURE: Removed the old Ergast API as it was going to be deprecated and replaced with FastF1 API.
+Keep in mind that this new API is still in a experimental and a very early stage of development and consequently, there can be problems with it.

 ### Patch 2.0.3 ( 9/1/2024)

 - BUG: Solved a problem with a wrong layout in the Fastest Lap and Pit Stop